hardness1020/Community_Detection/README.md

 ## 🧐 About <a name = "about"></a>

 This repository contains the final project for DSC210 - Numerical Linear Algebra.
-The objective of this project is to implement and evaluate various community detection algorithms, including:
+The objective of this project is to implement and evaluate two different community detection algorithms on the Cora dataset.
+The two algorithms are:

-1. Spectral Clustering
+1. **Spectral Clustering**: Numerial linear algebra approach
-2. CDNMF: Contrastive Deep Nonnegative Matrix Factorization
+2. **CDNMF: Contrastive Deep Nonnegative Matrix Factorization**: Deep learning approach

 ## 📂 Datasets <a name="datasets"></a>